 performed extensive C/C++/Ruby/GoLang/python/Scala code reviews

-VibroBox is a vibration-based diagnostics service for a scalable [prescriptive maintenance](Smart Energy Summit news), IIoT and Industry 4.0.
-Our team of scientists, engineers, and industry experts are focused on digital signal processing, wavelets, machine learning, and other algorithms to prevent failures of industrial equipment by providing timely and automated maintenance instructions.
+VibroBox is a vibration-based diagnostics service for scalable prescriptive maintenance, IIoT, and Industry 4.0.
+The team of scientists, engineers, and industry experts is focused on digital signal processing, wavelets, machine learning, and other algorithms to prevent failures of industrial equipment by providing timely and automated maintenance instructions.

 VibroBox works with a wide range of rotary equipment, including (but not limited to): pumps, turbines, compressors, generators, rotors, engines, bearings, gearboxes, rolling mills, wind farms, wheel pairs for cars and trains.